Special Education/IEP Advocates

 First, a good and common question I get is, “Do I really need one?

-- Someone who knows IEP process better than you
+- Someone who knows the IEP process better than you, including how to do a thorough record review.

-- Someone to take notes, bounce around ideas, another set of eyes and ears
+- A note taker, bounce around ideas, another set of eyes and ears.

 So now, ask yourself, what are some of the reasons you think that you don’t need an advocate?